-Turmeric has been used for centuries in traditional Indian medicine.
+Turmeric has been used for centuries in traditional East Indian medicine.
 The turmeric roots are usually ground into a powder and taken internally or mixed into a paste and applied topically.
 People have been using turmeric for centuries to help alleviate discomfort, allergies, and heartburn.
 For years, people have also believed turmeric to improve one's memory.
 There are numerous studies that have been conducted that share more on turmeric's usage.

 Turmeric is often used as a natural alternative in human medicine, but does it have any benefit for dogs and cats?
 Let’s get spicy!
 We’ll discuss the potential health benefits of turmeric for dogs and cats and how adding a little turmeric to their daily routine might be a good option for you.

 Is Turmeric Really Safe For Dogs And Cats?

 While certain plants, like lilies and tulips, aren’t safe for our pets, scientists have determined that this mighty plant substance, turmeric, is safe for our pets in small quantities.

 Beyond safety, turmeric is believed to actually be good for our pets.
 Let’s check out what this powerhouse can do.

 What Can Turmeric Do For Your Dog or Cat?